jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 You will need an oscillator installed at X1 or X2 to generate a clock signal.
 You can find 5V TTL oscillators from various legacy suppliers in the 14-DIP format.
 In the event you cannot find one, you can use a 3.3V CMOS oscillator of the same frequency in position X2.
 See Table A1.
 Do not populate both X1 and X2.

-### Kickstart - Special Notes
+## Kickstart Installation
 The Amiga 2000 EATX is provisioned to accept 512k (27C400, 40 pin), 1MB (27C800, 42 pin), and 2MB (27C160, 42 pin) Kickstart EPROMs.
 The Kickstart socket (U500) is a 42 pin DIP footprint that supports all three types.
 A standard Amiga Kickstart ROM is based on the 27C400 EPROM.
-When installing a 27C400 EPROM, you must install it toward the bottom of the socket, leaving pins 1 and 42 empty.
-This will correctly align the pins. **Installing the 27C400 EPROM incorrectly may damage it!** Install the 27C800 and 27C160 as normal.
-Use of 1MB and larger EPROMs should be considered experimental.
+When installing a 27C400 EPROM, you must install it toward the bottom of the socket, leaving pins 1 and 42 of the socket empty.
+This is noted on the silk screen and will correctly align the pins. **Installing the 27C400 EPROM incorrectly may damage it!** Install 27C800 and 27C160 EPROMs as normal.
+Use of 1MB and larger EPROMs is considered experimental.
 Guides to create custom Kickstart ROMs can be found on Amiga community sites.

 INCLUDE IMAGES!

+## Locating Components
+There may be times when you have difficulty identifying the location of specific components on the silk screen.
+When this happens, the best way to identify component locations is to download the KiCAD files and use the find function on the PCB layout editor.
+It will highlight the component location you are searching for, reducing the time to place components.

 ## Component Orientation